u2i/rspec-hive/README.md

     $ rake hive_tests:config:generate_default HOST=127.0.0.1 PORT=5032

 You can specify following arguments:
-* HOST - the ip of docker container
+* HOST - ip of docker container
 * PORT - port to connect to docker
 * HOST_SHARED_DIR - directory on your local machine that docker will share
 * DOCKER_SHARED_DIR - directory on your docker container that will be shared with your local machine
-* HIVE_VERSION - the version of hive
+* HIVE_VERSION - version of hive
 * CONFIG_FILE_DIR - directory where to put generated config file
 * CONFIG_FILE_NAME - name of the config file that will be generated